Immensitas-Archived/vizury-android-sdk/README.md

 ### Manifest changes

-In the Package Explorer open the AndroidManifest.xml of your Android projectand and make the following changes
+In the Package Explorer open the AndroidManifest.xml of your Android project and and make the following changes

 Add the following meta-tags
 ```xml